charliebear2000/Note-Taker/README.md

 ## Description:

 This application can be used to write and save notes.
-The application uses Express.js and will save and retrieve note data from a JON file.
+The application uses Express.js and will save and retrieve note data from a JSON file.

 ![Screenshot](https://user-images.githubusercontent.com/99057802/167524502-32a68de4-301f-4427-bf80-8dd27745e81d.png)